smheidrich/non-go-terraform-provider-assessment/README.md

 certificate should be provided no matter what (this is also what the RPCPlugin spec proscribes if a client cert is provided in the env var).

+After printing the handshake response, the child process must keep running until killed by Terraform, otherwise the latter will report and error and exit.

 *Non-Go difficulties:* 🙂 *The format of the response is simple enough that it could also be produced by a shell script, although there probably wouldn't be a point in doing so, because at the time when the response is sent, the full